 Providers need to evidence that RPL has taken place, prior learning has been recorded and that the curriculum and funding has been adjusted accordingly.
 The ESFA will check how RPL has been recorded and used in their audit, so it’s a really important process to follow.

 According to the Government, ‘Prior learning must be factored into the price that is negotiated between the provider and the employer: apprenticeship funding must not be used to pay for, or certify, the delivery of existing knowledge, skills and behaviours as this represents poor value for money.’

 This means that apprenticeship funding should be adjusted according to the apprentice’s prior learning and how the provider plans to stretch and challenge the apprentice.
 Funding should be decreased to account for prior learning, but the price can increase if the provider plans to stretch the apprentice to distinction.
 More on- and off-the-job training would be required – and therefore more funding – to take the apprentice to this higher level of achievement.

 Recognising prior learning is really important.
 The RPL affects apprenticeship content, duration, off-the-job hours and funding – so it’s got to be right.

-You’ll have auditable evidence of each apprentice’s RPL and clear, audit-ready reports to show Ofsted and the ESFA how you’ve adjusted your funding claims based on prior learning.
+With OneFile’s RPL Funding Calculator, you can recognise prior learning remotely, adjust funding claims according to RPL and check the viability of applicants online.
+It’s cost-effective, convenient and compliant.
+You’ll have auditable evidence of each applicant’s RPL and clear, audit-ready reports to show Ofsted and the ESFA how you’ve adjusted you funding claims according to prior learning.

 This article includes research and opinion sourced by OneFile at the time of publication.
 Things may have changed since then,